fvhreimert/Fungi_Observations/README.md

 Inside Parallel_core is a Julia script, args_find_neighborhs.jl and a script called run_script_parallel.sh.
 The script run_script_parallel.sh will run args_find_neighborhs.jl in parallel using 4 cores and find neighbours under 100 meters away.
 The different scripts use a file: '/dtu/blackhole/19/155129/csv_without_duplicates_long_lat_family.csv' which is created by Graphic_graph.ipynb, but can also be found on the DTU hpc system.

+# Plots
+In the plot folder the code to recreate many of the plots in the project